 - Teach fellows about progressive teaching philosophies and provide exposure to life in an independent school setting.

 We seek substitute teachers of the highest quality.
 We actively maintain a roster of qualified individuals who support our programs in the absence of full‑time faculty and staff.
 The hiring process continues year-round for substitutes.
-See a complete job description.
-Please send an application for a substitute position, a résumé and letters of recommendation to email@example.com.
-Preferred candidates are those who have obtained their teaching certification(s) and acquired considerable classroom experience in an elementary or middle school setting.
+Send a résumé and letters of recommendation to firstname.lastname@example.org.

 - Bachelor’s degree or higher from an accredited college or university